Mitigating gain calibration errors from EoR observations with SKA1-Low AA*: Simulations

 \subsubsection{EoR Signal}

-For \HI\ simulations, we use the semi-numerical EoR modelling tool, \textsc{21cmFAST}\cite{Mesinger_2010,Murray2020}, to generate the brightness temperature map ($\delta T_b$).
-We consider a spatial comoving volume of $500\times500\,$h$^{-1}$Mpc$^{2}$ and a redshift range of 7.4 to 8.2 with pixel size of $232\times232$ and channel width of 125\,kHz.
-This work used the existing simulated \HI\ 21-cmmaps from Tripathi et al. \cite{tripathi_calibration}.
-The \texttt{left} plot of Figure~\ref{fig_2:gain_err_sig_image_comp} shows a 3$^\circ$x3$^\circ$ slice of \HI\ map at 144.25 MHz.
-The \texttt{top-left} plot of Figure~\ref{fig_3:gain_err_2d_ps_com} shows the 2D PS, and the red markers in Figure~\ref{fig_4:gain_err_1d_ps_comp} show the 1D PS of one such realisation of the \HI\ cube as observed with our telescope model.
+For \HI\ simulations, we use the semi-numerical EoR simulation, \textsc{21cmFAST}\cite{Mesinger_2010,Murray2020}, to generate the brightness temperature map ($\delta T_b$).
+We consider a spatial co-moving volume of $500\times500\,$h$^{-1}$Mpc$^{2}$, with pixel size of $232\times232$, a redshift range of 7.4 to 8.2 and channel width of 125\,kHz respectively.
+This work used the existing simulated \HI\ lightcone from Tripathi et al. \cite{tripathi_calibration}.
 Since we do not include thermal noise in our data, we consider this to be the ground truth for all power spectrum results.